General information for all studentsCan I attend a module on-site for face-to-face teaching?

-The unique structure of our MSc courses allows us to offer students the option to study on-site, via distance learning, or through a mix of both, which provides real flexibility.
+The unique structure of our MSc courses allows us to offer students the option to study on-site, via distance learning or through a mix of both, which provides real flexibility.
 If you prefer not to join us for on-site visits you can simply take that module via distance learning.

-MArch studentsHow will you be offering the MArch on-site teaching weeks in 2020-21?
+MArch studentsHow will you be offering the MArch on-site teaching weeks in 2022-23?

 As we did in 2021-22, MArch students will be able to attend on-site teaching as usual.
 Due to the number of students on the course, we have been able to run full teaching weeks on-site with our COVID-19 safety measures and will continue to do so unless the situation changes.